petrostrak/gRPC-API-and-Microservices-with-Golang/README.md

    * When the server needs to send a lot of data (big data).
    * When the server needs to `PUSH` data to the client continuously without having the client request all over again.
 - In gPRC, Server Streaming Calls are defined using the keyword `stream`.
-- As for each RPC call, we have to define a Request message and a Response message as in Unary calls.
+- As for each RPC call, we have to define a Request message and a Response message..

 ### What is a Client Streaming API?
 - Server Streaming RPC API is a new kind of API enabled thanks to HTTP 2.